llamaxyz/llama-periphery/docs/token-voting/token-voting-module.md

 The `creationThreshold` is the number of tokens required to create an action.
 This value can be updated by the instance.

-To create an action, a user must call the `createAction` function on the token governor which has the following fields:
+To create an action, a delegate must call the `createAction` function on the token governor which has the following fields:

 ```solidity
     uint8 role,